-Unfortunately, there were only 23 sellers with open offers when I checked (on a weekend).
-The lowest rate I found was approximately 4% above the real ETH/GBP exchange rate.
+Unfortunately, there were only about 30 sellers with open offers in the UK when I checked.
+The lowest rate I found was approximately 1% above the real ETH/GBP exchange rate.

-When buying ethereum (ETH) through Localethereum, the seller will need to place the ETH you’re buying into an escrow smart contract on the Ethereum blockchain.
+When buying Ethereum (ETH) through LocalCryptos, the seller will need to place the Ethereum (ETH) you’re buying into an escrow smart contract on the Ethereum blockchain.